 Your body is rich in components it can use to heal itself.
 With platelet-rich plasma (PRP) therapy, Shonith Manohar, MD, harnesses this ability and applies it where you need it most, helping you heal faster.
-With this injection-based treatment, available at the Florida Regional Pain Management, P.A., office in Orange Park and two offices in Jacksonville, Florida, he and his team treat a wide range of soft tissue injuries and conditions.
+With this injection-based treatment, available at the Florida Regional Pain Management, P.A., at two offices in Jacksonville, Florida, he and his team treat a wide range of soft tissue injuries and conditions.
 If you’re interested in PRP Therapy, call the office closest to you or make an appointment online today.

 Platelet-rich plasma (PRP) therapy is a treatment that uses the platelets in your blood to stimulate and support healing in targeted areas.
 Your body uses platelets in its regenerative processes.
 Whenever you’re hurt, for example, it directs platelets to the area.
 These platelets help your blood clot and supply the area with growth factors your body can use to repair damaged tissue.

 During PRP therapy, Dr. Manohar takes a small sample of your blood.
 He places it in a centrifuge to concentrate the platelets into the PRP.
 He then uses imaging guidance, including ultrasound and fluoroscopy, to guide the injection of PRP into the targeted area.